-OLX reduced global ticket volume by 40% with Zendesk
+OLX + Zendesk: Massive reduction in global ticket volume with self-service

 OLX selected Zendesk as its omnichannel customer service solution.
 By leveraging Support's Multibrand feature, OLX supports over 90 sites and 22 languages.
 With Zendesk Guide, the company has seen a 40% ticket deflection rate.

 “The Zendesk API is very solid, so it’s easy to work with.”

 “We’re building this ‘Voice of the Customer’ dashboard where we’re going to have all the contact reasons selected by the users.
 We can see which platform was used and even by the version of the app the user was on when they reached out.
 We can use that data to build a stronger product.”

 Amsterdam, The Netherlands

 Whether you live in Berlin or Buenos Aires, Cape Town or Caracas, chances are you’re facing one of modern life’s recurring problems: admitting that the expensive stationary bike you bought to get into shape has become a clunky, makeshift clothes hanger.
 Or maybe you’ve just finished Marie Kondō’s The Life-Changing Magic of Tidying Up.
 Either way, the bike has to go.

 Instead of unceremoniously dumping the bike at the curb, you’ve decided to recoup some money by selling it, or even trading it for something you’ll actually use.
 That’s where OLX can help.
 Founded in 2006 as a classifieds platform for the buying, selling, and trading of goods and services, OLX serves more than 40 countries.
 Its sites, like LetGo or OLX India, see an average of 54 million listings per month, with an eye-popping 1.7 billion page views.
 Purchased by global entertainment and technology investor Naspers Classifieds in 2010, OLX employs 1,200 workers worldwide.